SwimLane2/udacity-ai-masters/README.md

     A --> B --> C --> D --> E --> F --> G --> H --> I --> J
 ```

-> 📌 Modules are intentionally ordered based on my planned learning progression, moving from programming and data foundations toward machine learning, generative AI, and advanced agentic systems.
+> 📌 Modules are intentionally ordered to reflect my planned progression from programming and data foundations through to machine learning, generative AI, and advanced agentic systems.

 ---

 # Purpose of this Repository